Montego Bay vacation rentals

 Montego Bay, the second-largest city in Jamaica, is divided into downtown Montego Bay, a colorful, bustling neighborhood surrounding Sam Sharpe Square, and the tourist strip of Gloucester Avenue, which is lined with souvenir shops, restaurants, and reggae bars.
 Each area has a distinct personality, allowing you to experience two sides of this lively city.
 Aside from city attractions, you can enjoy horseback riding on the beach, rafting along the tranquil Martha Brae River, and taking a day trip to Dunn’s River Falls, which cascades nearly 600 feet over limestone terraces before reaching the Caribbean Sea.
 Montego Bay is also rich in history: you can visit centuries-old buildings, including Greenwood Great House, which was once the home of a famous English poet.

-When is the best time to stay in a vacation rental in Montego Bay?
+The best time to stay in a vacation rental in Montego Bay

 Thanks to the warm Caribbean climate, Montego Bay is a great place to visit all year round.
 While the summers can be hot and humid, this is a great time to hang out at the beach.
 On August 1 — Emancipation Day in Jamaica — Montego Bay hosts Jerk Fest, with live reggae music, all-ages entertainment, and the chance to feast on everything jerked: chicken, pork, shrimp, and lobster.